AMC-LAEB/evoFLUtion/README.md

 ## Substitution frequency trajectories and LBI distributions

 To computed substitutions as well as their trajectories and LBI distributions from the Treason output, the [LBI_analysis jupyter notebook](notebooks/LBI_analysis.ipynb) can be used.
 All plots from the study can be produced using this notebook.

+## Isolates used in the original analysis

+All GISAID ids per bootstrap replicate per season for the entire analysis are listed in [isolates_analysis.csv](data/isolates_analysis.csv).

 ## References